Securities-Based Lending: When Borrowing Can Be a Smart Strategy

 Tailored lending allows you to use collateral such as control/restricted securities, hedge funds, exchange funds, American depository receipts (ADRs), non-investment grade bonds and over advances on typical SBL collateral to borrow.

-When you’re thinking about purchasing a home – like a new home or dream vacation home for yourself, or home for your grown children – mortgage loan may be a smart strategy, offering many of the benefits mentioned above.
-And mortgage lending isn’t one size fits all – there are a number of loan options and strategies.
+When you’re thinking about purchasing a home—whether a primary residence, vacation home, or a property for children—mortgage lending may be a smart strategy, offering many of the benefits mentioned above.
+Mortgage lending isn’t one-size-fits-all.
+There are several loan options and strategies available.
 For instance, a pledged asset mortgage allows you to pledge a portion of your investment portfolio as collateral in lieu of a traditional cash down payment, allowing you to keep your assets invested as is.

 Planning for Repayment

 Whether planning for emergencies or celebrating life milestones, borrowing can be a powerful tool when managed carefully.
-Consider working with a trusted financial team to determine the best strategies for your situation.
+At Hall Financial Advisors, we help clients evaluate securities-based lending and other borrowing options to ensure that their strategies align with their long-term financial goals.

 Disclaimer: Changes in tax laws or regulations may occur at any time and could substantially impact your situation.
 While we are familiar with the tax provisions discussed, Hall Financial Advisors and Raymond James are not qualified to render tax or legal advice.
 Please consult a qualified professional regarding any tax or legal matters.